Pat Irwin: Biography

-He began touring and recording with new wave rock band The B-52's in 1989, playing keyboards and guitar.
+He began touring and recording with new wave rock band the B-52's in 1989, playing keyboards and guitar.
 His relationship with the band began when they borrowed Irwin's amplifier for their first gig in New York City in 1978.
 The band toured steadily through the 1990s and had two Top-Ten hits with "Love Shack" and "Roam".
-Recently, he has been performing and recording with the ambient-country group, SUSS.
+Since 2018, he has been performing and recording with the ambient-country group, SUSS.

 Irwin composed the score for the Showtime series, Dexter: New Blood.
 He also composed the scores for HBO’s Bored To Death and the Showtime series, Nurse Jackie.
 He composed the scores for many cartoons including Rocko’s Modern Life, Pepper Ann, A Little Curious, and the Emmy Award winning Class of 3000 (with André 3000 from the group, Outkast.)
 His contributions to the SpongeBob SquarePants soundtracks were given ASCAP Film and Television Music Awards in 2011, 2012, and 2013.
 The Cartoon Music Book referred to Irwin’s music as "astonishing musical cues that hold up with the best of Raymond Scott."

 Irwin has performed in various venues throughout the world including CBGB, Max's Kansas City, Mudd Club, The Kitchen, Dance Theater Workshop, The Knitting Factory, Radio City Music Hall, Carnegie Hall and Madison Square Garden.

-Irwin’s first feature film score was for My New Gun which was shown at the Cannes Film Festival in 1992.
+Irwin's first feature film score was for My New Gun which was shown at the Cannes Film Festival in 1992.
 He has since composed the scores for many independent films including But I’m A Cheerleader, and Bam Bam and Celeste as well as several documentaries including Fall To Grace written and directed by Alexandra Pelosi for HBO Documentaries.